thoughtbot/ember-cli-rails/README.md

 Make sure you have `bower` as a npm dependency of your ember-cli app.

-Add a `postinstall` task to your EmberCLI app's `package.json`.
+Add a `postinstall` task to your Ember CLI app's `package.json`.
 This will ensure that during the deployment process, Heroku will install all dependencies found in both `node_modules` and `bower_components`.